Compassionate Dementia

 de-stigmatize dementia!

-Bring your group, workplace, or organization together for engaging dementia education.
+Bring your group, workplace, or organization together for interactive dementia education - leave with Knowledge - Awareness - Skills!

 In-Person and Remote Options